Nolte: Fake Media 'Whistleblower' Scandal Keeps Getting Dumber

 Because the media no longer have any credibility with the public, politicians are no longer judged on these scandals.
 The public understands the media have an ax to grind and are completely unreliable, so whenever the next big scandal comes along, voters wisely roll their eyes.

 What the public does look at, though, is how the politician in question handles the scandal, and if the politician is cool under fire, remains composed, and handles the media storm with savvy and skill, this can actually increase the respect the public have for this person.
-And so, far, Trump is handling the “whistleblower” scandal beautifully, while Joe Biden is having public meltdowns.
+And so far, Trump is handling the “whistleblower” scandal beautifully, while Joe Biden is having public meltdowns.

 Trump has remained calm, cool, confident, and on offense, while Biden, who is already a weak and vulnerable candidate with exploding eyes and loose teeth, looks rattled as he feigns being a tough guy.